Best Cat Trees 2026: 12 Compared (9 Sources)

 Best for Large Cats: Frisco 65-in XXL Heavy Duty Cat Tree (~$113) — Check price

 The Frisco 65-in XXL Heavy Duty is purpose-built for bigger breeds like Maine Coons, Ragdolls, and Norwegian Forest Cats.
-With reinforced heavy-duty construction, oversized platforms, and a 4.8/5 rating from nearly 2,900 Chewy reviews, it handles large cats with confidence.
+With reinforced heavy-duty construction, oversized platforms, and a 4.8/5 rating across nearly 3,000 Chewy reviews, it handles large cats with confidence.
 Three sisal scratching posts and a thick baseboard keep the entire structure stable during vigorous play.
-For even taller needs, the Feandrea 81.1-Inch Cat Tree (~$90) offers five levels spanning 81 inches with 13 scratching posts and an anti-tip kit. [src3, src7]
+For even heavier duty solid-wood construction, Catster's 2026 Maine Coon roundup names the Frisco 70-in Real Carpet Wood Cat Tree (68 lbs assembled, solid wood posts) as the overall best for Maine Coons specifically. [src3, src7]

 Best for Multi-Cat Homes: Frisco 72-in Faux Fur Cat Tree (~$95) — Check price

-The Frisco 72-Inch Faux Fur Cat Tree is ideal for households with two or more cats, offering three beds, two enclosed houses, ten sisal scratching posts, and two scratch board ramps.
-With an 80-pound total weight capacity and six levels of activity zones, it gives cats separate retreat spaces and reduces territorial conflicts.
-At under $95, it provides excellent value per cat, with over 3,900 positive Chewy reviews confirming its durability. [src1, src2, src5]
+The Frisco 72-Inch Faux Fur Cat Tree is Cats.com's 2026 top overall pick, ideal for households with two or more cats.
+It offers three beds, two enclosed houses, ten sisal scratching posts, and two scratch board ramps.
+With six levels of activity zones, it gives cats separate retreat spaces and reduces territorial conflicts.
+At under $95, it provides excellent value per cat, with thousands of positive Chewy reviews confirming its durability.
+Sold exclusively at Chewy. [src1, src2, src5]

-The Feandrea 81.1-Inch Cat Tree is the tallest option in this roundup, spanning five levels with 12–16 inch platform spacing designed for active climbers.
+The Feandrea 81.1-Inch Cat Tree is the best value in this roundup — the cheapest six-foot-plus tower here at ~$72 — and the best tall multi-cat option, spanning five levels with 12–16 inch platform spacing designed for active climbers.
 It includes 13 scratching posts, two padded perches, two spacious caves, a basket, and a hammock — providing maximum activity variety.
 An included anti-tip kit and reinforced base keep the 51.8-pound structure secure.
 Best suited for homes with standard 8-foot ceilings and active cats that crave vertical territory. [src1, src3, src7]

 The Mau Ivy is the standout choice for design-conscious cat owners who want furniture that complements their home decor.
 Built on a solid wood frame with metal connectors, it features four handwoven wicker baskets at varying heights lined with machine-washable plush cushions, plus sisal-wrapped branches and a hanging pom-pom toy.
-Every component is individually replaceable, making this a long-term investment with a total weight capacity of 68 lbs.
-Available in 53-inch and 73-inch heights. [src1, src4, src6]
+Every component is individually replaceable, backed by Mau's one-year warranty, making this a long-term investment with a total weight capacity of 68 lbs.
+Available in 53-inch and 73-inch heights.
+Wirecutter independently tested the related $290 Mau Cento for a year and confirmed it as a premium aesthetic winner. [src1, src4, src6]

 For cat owners who prioritize build quality above all else, the New Cat Condos 52-Inch Deluxe is manufactured in the USA from solid wood with thick carpet covering and heavy sisal posts.
 Weighing 55 lbs assembled, it has an exceptional 100-pound weight capacity — the highest in this roundup — making it suitable for even the heaviest Maine Coons and multi-cat households.
 The mid-height 52-inch profile fits under any ceiling. [src1, src4, src8]